 "Will I look like a creep?"

 If that sounds like you, have no fear.
-Whether you're a freelancer or remote worker, you're working on a project after hours, or you need a new place to read your favorite novel, here are a few tips and ways of etiquette to follow for a flawless experience.
+Whether you're a freelancer or remote worker, you're working on a project after hours, or you need a new place to read your favorite novel, here are a few tips and ways of etiquette to follow for a confident experience.

-You NEED to order something.
+You should order something.

 Yeah, the WiFi is free.
 But it's meant to be a perk for paying customers.
 I've been to a teahouse that only gives their WiFi password on a receipt. #Shade.
 If you're only going to be there for an hour or two, then one cup of Joe may suffice.
 If you plan to be there all day, you should be ordering every now and then throughout your stay.
 (I love coffee shops with full food menus because I can eat my breakfast, lunch, and/or dinner there too.)